TanRequiem/Requiems-john-hash-GUI-cracker/README.md

 - Non-Commercial Use: This application is strictly for personal, educational, or internal security testing.
 It is not to be sold, licensed, or redistributed for personal or corporate profit.

+- No Resale via Modification: Companies and individuals may not edit, "re-skin," or modify this code for the purpose of reselling it or bypassing the non-commercial clause.
+This software and its derivatives must remain free and accessible.

 ## Project Overview
 Hi, I'm Tanner.
 This project started as a simple utility for my CyberLeague team and evolved into a full C++ GUI application.
 The goal is to provide a streamlined, user-friendly interface for Hashcat and John the Ripper, making password security auditing more accessible.